 We have the technology today to implement real energy solutions that will move our country forward into a brighter energy future.
 These solutions can curb global warming, while at the same time building a clean, sustainable economy that lowers energy bills and creates thousands of new jobs.

-Membership on the CCC is open to all members of the Redwood Chapter, with approval of the Chapter ExCom The contact person is: Margaret Pennington, 707-823-7434 or email at firstname.lastname@example.org.
+Membership is open to all members of the Redwood Chapter, with approval of the Chapter ExCom The contact person is: Woody Hastings, email at firstname.lastname@example.org.

-The CCC is interested in such areas as:
+The Energy and Climate Committee is interested in such areas as:

 - Energy polices: "Cool Cities", solar energy, community choice aggregation